navikt/kafka-sandbox/README.md

 [RecoveringBatchErrorHandler](https://docs.spring.io/spring-kafka/docs/current/reference/html/#recovering-batch-eh)
 is also available.
-Notice in the code for `RetryingErrorHandler` that it has to take care of storing valid events to the event store, which is also the consumer codes main job.
+Notice in the code for `RetryingErrorHandler` that it has to take care of storing valid events to the event store, which is also the consumer code's main job.
 So there is a slight duplication of efforts there.
 Constrast to code in `RecoveringErrorHandler` which only needs to bother with exactly those messages that caused failure in a batch.
 Those cannot be stored anyway, so it does not require access to the event store.